 If you need to generate artificial signal by using some standard mathematical function, use the “Signal tools/Signal generator” option from the menu or the graphic toolbar button.
 You can choose the type of the function (sine, step, white noise…), signal length, frequency, sample rate, min & max values...
 SIGVIEW will only allow input of values which make sense for the chosen signal type (for example, there is no frequency for a white noise signal) and disable all other fields.

 After you set all signal parameters, click OK and a window with defined signal will be created.
 You can work with this signal as with any other signal or you can save it in a file for later use.
 If you would like to use this signal for sound output, simply select the “Play & navigate /Play signal (with sound)” option from the main menu.
-Choose the “Repeat forever” menu option if you would like to play the signal continuously.
+Choose the “Play in loop” menu option if you would like to play the signal continuously.

 The following signal types are supported by the signal generator: